baranusluel/square-on/docs/index.md

 ## Overview

-We built a chess-playing robot.
+We built an automatic chess-playing robot, inspired by what is as of today [the world’s second smartest chess board - Square Off](https://squareoffnow.com/).
 It drags pieces with an electromagnet under the board.
 Players can interface with it through a web UI.
 It is big.
-We had to make it big to make sure that the knights could move in between other pieces.

 ## Engineering
 ### Mechanical Hardware
 #### X-Y bot
-Inspired by what is now [the world’s second smartest chess board](https://squareoffnow.com/), we knew that in our design, the pieces must move seemingly on their own.
+We knew that in our design the pieces must move seemingly on their own.
 Our solution was to use an X-Y cartesian actuator to move the pieces from underneath the board by using an electromagnet.
 The standard chess set that we ordered from Amazon was made of wood, so we glued ferrous washers to the bottom of the pieces.

 The most straightforward naive design for a two-axis actuator can suffer from instability due to the uneven belt attachment and the weight of a motor on a moving carriage.